tc-tommo/ringmaster/README.md

   Check that your Gist file has valid, non-empty lines with the hostnames.
 - **Console Errors:**
   Any network or parsing errors will be printed to the browser console.
 Open the Developer Tools to view detailed error messages.

+# I have a cool idea
+Submit a PR!